 Eloe Kingma has been the managing director of the Amsterdam School for Cultural Analysis since 1994.

 Erik Laeven is assistant professor of Media Studies.

-Mirjam Koelewijn is a communications officer at the Alumni Relations Bureau and the Amsterdam University Fund.
+Mirjam Koelewijn is a communications officer at Social Sciences.

-'I currently work at the Maagdenhuis and have been eployed the College and Graduate School of Social Sciences since 2012.
+'I currently work at the College and Graduate School of Social Sciences since 2012 as a communications officer.
 In the spring of 2016 I was appointed as confidential adviser at the Faculty of Social Sciences.
 I am happy this role allows me to contribute to a healthy working climate at the UvA.

-Since this year, I have been a confidential adviser for students as well as staff.
+If you are experiencing are have experienced undesirable behaviour, in any form, please don't hesitate to contact me.
 The easiest way to reach me is by email.
 Send me an email and I will get in touch as soon as possible.'

 Marly works at the Education Service Centre of the Faculty of Science.
 She has worked as a study adviser for the Bachelor's programme in Chemistry and the Master’s programme in the Graduate School of Life Sciences since 2014.
 After graduating in Biotechnology, she started a career as a research analyst.
 She has also worked as a student information officer for various science-based programme departments at VU University Amsterdam.

 Gustav Mahlerlaan 3004